-The route hugs the coast where you make your way across 5 stunning beaches, each with their own unique charm and gorgeous natural rock pools.
+The route hugs the coast and passes 5 stunning beaches, each with their own unique charm and gorgeous natural rock pools.

 But owning the title of the best coastal walk in Sydney means one thing – Everyone’s doing it!

-I was eager to see what all the fuss was about so I prepped a few sandwiches, hopped on the ferry to Circular Quay, and headed to the eastern beaches to walk from Coogee to Bondi Beach.
+I was eager to see what all the fuss was about, so I prepped a few sandwiches, hopped on the ferry to Circular Quay, and headed to the eastern beaches to walk from Coogee to Bondi Beach.

-Now that I’ve been there, done that, I created this guide with everything you need to know about the Bondi coastal walk, including whether the reverse option (Bondi to Coogee Beach) is better.
+Now that I’ve been there, and done that, I created this guide with everything you need to know about the Bondi coastal walk, including whether the reverse option (Bondi to Coogee Beach) is better.

-What is the Coogee to Bondi Walk
+What is the Coogee to Bondi walk

-This, coupled with the thousands of influencers snapping away their gorgeous photos with the picturesque Bondi pools in the background, has led to Bondi Beach being one of the top tourist attractions in Sydney.
+This, coupled with the thousands of influencers snapping gorgeous photos with the picturesque Bondi pools in the background, has led to Bondi Beach being one of the top tourist attractions in Sydney.

-And the best way to experience them all is to explore the scenic coastline by doing the Coogee to Bondi coastal walk where you’ll wander the sandy shores of Coogee Beach, Gordons Bay, Clovelly Beach, Bronte Beach, and Tamarama Beach before calling it a day at Bondi.
+And the best way to experience them all is to explore the scenic coastline by doing the Coogee to Bondi coastal walk.
+You’ll wander the sandy shores of Coogee Beach, Gordons Bay, Clovelly Beach, Bronte Beach, and Tamarama Beach before calling it a day at Bondi.

-Coogee to Bondi Coastal Walk: The details
+Coogee to Bondi Coastal walk: The details